 Global assets have been highly affected by this missile launch, both Asian indices and Wall Street indices dropped value and traded lower in today’s morning trade.
 Gold futures, on the other hand, edged up a bit today.
 These assets can be traded with various trading tools available on our trading platform.

-Consider trading on currency pairs such as the USD/RUB, GBP/RUB, EUR/USD, GBP/USD and indices such as the MICEX and RTS F-APR17, both are available on the Classic Binary Options.
+Consider trading on currency pairs such as the USD/RUB, GBP/RUB, EUR/USD, GBP/USD and indices such as the MICEX and RTS F-APR17, both are available on the Classic Digital Options.